-Finally, effective in February 1996 the Board terminated the Lilly Non-employee Directors' Retirement Plan (the "Directors' Retirement Plan"), a non-contributory retirement plan adopted in 1989.
+Finally, effective in February 1996 the Board terminated the Lilly Nonemployee Directors' Retirement Plan (the "Directors' Retirement Plan"), a noncontributory retirement plan adopted in 1989.
 The present value of the accrued benefits under the Directors' Retirement Plan as of February 1, 1996, was transferred to the directors' deferred stock accounts under the Deferral Plan.
-Based on a Lilly stock price of \$54.0125, representing the average of the high and low stock prices for the last five trading days of January 1996, the following credits were made to the deferred stock accounts of the directors under the Deferral Plan: Dr. Beering, 2,242 shares; Mr. Cozad, 2,189 shares; Dr. Gilman, 101 shares; Mrs. Horn, 759 shares; Dr. La Force, 3,543 shares; Mr. Lay, 265 shares; Dr. Prendergast, 76 shares; Mrs. Seifert, 62 shares; Mr. Tobias, 740 shares; and Mr. Way, 3,664 shares.
+Based on a Lilly stock price of \$, representing the average of the high and low stock prices for the last five trading days of January 1996, the following credits were made to the deferred stock accounts of the directors under the Deferral Plan: Dr. Beering, shares; Mr. Cozad, shares; Dr. La Force, shares; Mrs. Horn, shares; Mr. Lay, shares; and Mr. Way, shares.
 Those amounts are included in the share ownership table on page 6.